Cpad9/FinalFightProject12/README.md

 different attacks.
 You fight your way through enemies and after each fight you gain 100 health.
 If you get to the end your name and final health are uploaded to a database

+The Hero select is provided by a GUI but the fights all happen inside of the console.
+Good luck!

 ## Creating Hero
 When Creating a hero you type in his name and pick a speciality(Wizard,Warrior,Rogue).